 Regardless of the particle size, contamination costs money.
 Purgex™ Purging Compounds combine the ability to reach even the smallest area with the strength to clean out stubborn materials.
-From big parts such as automotive instrument panels to small medical components, there is a Purgex grade to get the job done on your injection molding machine.
+From big parts such as automotive instrument panels to small medical components, there is a Purgex grade to get the job done with our purging compounds for injection molding.

 - Whether you need to purge through an open or closed mold, we have developed procedures to make the process fast and easy.

 - Purgex easily rinses out of the machine and doesn’t leave any sticky residue behind.

 - Purgex efficiently cleans hard to reach places in your machine such as check rings, and mixing nozzles.

 - All Purgex grades are capable of passing seamlessly through hot runner systems.

 Advantages of Purging Compounds on Injection Molding Machines